vincent-wat04/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* To create a new tag before assigning it, use `addtag t/TAG`
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.